syndesisio/syndesis/README.md

 ## Minishift Quickstart

-If you use minishift you can easily setup the redhat-ipaas.
+With minishift you can easily try out redhat-ipaas.
 The only prerequisite is that you have a GitHub application registered at https://github.com/settings/developers For the registration, please use as callback URL the output of `https://ipaas.$(minishift ip).xip.io`.
 Then you get a `<GITHUB_CLIENT_ID>` and a `<GITHUB_CLIENT_SECRET>`.
 These should be used in the commands below.

 ```bash